leleliu008/ndk-pkg/README.md

     ```
     This command needs `curl` or `wget`, `tar`, `xz` have installed.

-    This command is actually to do two things:
+    This command is mainly doing two things:

   - install [uppm](https://github.com/leleliu008/uppm) to `~/.ndk-pkg/core`
   - install other essential tools (listed below) that are used by this shell script via [uppm](https://github.com/leleliu008/uppm)